 DNS is the protocol responsible for translating hostnames into numeric IP addresses.
 Nowadays, it is very strange a server who doesn't use DNS.
 If you are looking forward to having fault tolerance, using DNS instead of hard-coding IP addresses is the correct approach.
 Not to mention that it is easier to remember www.inside-out.xyz rather than 170.75.152.145 for IP version 4 or fe80::f816:3eff:fe33:ea02 for IP version 6.

-This Smart DNS server should be capable of taking a real-time decision before delivering any register.
+This Smart DNS server should be capable of making a real-time decision before delivering any register.
 Helped by other scripts, it could resolve to the IP where latency is lower or server load is minimal.
-If a node goes down, the Smart DNS technique should realize of this and it should take out that faulty server IP out of the pool.
-When the server is back, IP should be restored into the pool.
+If a node goes down, the Smart DNS technique should realize this and it should take that faulty server IP out of the pool.
+When the server is back, the IP should be restored into the pool.

 Smart DNS technique should apply on A (for IP version 4), AAAA (for IP version 6) and SRV record at least.
 The A and AAAA records should have a smaller TTL than SRV records.
-Because the nature of the fall back on the SRV records, they can have longer TTL with minimal service disruption.
+Because of the nature of the fallback on the SRV records, they can have longer TTL with minimal service disruption.

 As always, like the Native Support for the Protocol, your cluster nodes should have a way to share information.